hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 20210331IST0404

-MaBeta added as a additional procdata function.
+MaBeta added as a additional procedb function.